What is a Corrugated Metal Panel

 Versatility is another reason corrugated panels are popular.
 Panels are commonly installed as roofing panels, wall panels, interior accents, and liner panels.

 Manufacturing flexibility is another hallmark of corrugated panels.
-Due to corrugated panels’ consistent rib configurations, panels can be manufactured in a variety of widths which is dependent on the coil size.
+Due to corrugated panels’ consistent rib configurations, panels can be manufactured in a variety of widths, which is dependent on the coil size.
 This flexibility enables more options for substrate, colors, and gauges.
-It is important; however, to note that different panel widths will result in different lap conditions.
-To illustrate further, let’s take a closer look at 26 gauge Multi-Cor, which can be manufactured out of 41 9/16” or 43” master coil widths.
-Wider master coil will result in a wider Multi-Cor panel width which will affect standard lap patterns as shown below.
+It is important, however, to note that different panel widths will result in different lap conditions.
+To illustrate further, let’s take a closer look at 26-gauge Multi-Cor, which can be manufactured out of 41 9/16” or 43” master coil widths.
+A wider master coil will result in a wider Multi-Cor panel width, which will affect standard lap patterns as shown below.

 For more information about laps as well as other information, such as fastener patterns, please see our Multi-Cor and M-Cor Product Data Sheets.